 The company established new furnaces at Kilwinning, the Eglinton Iron Works and created a subsidiary, the Eglinton Iron Co to run it.
 This new company expanded over the next twenty years to operate five ironworks in Ayrshire, the others being Portland, Lugar, Muirkirk and Dalry.
 By 1864 the Bairds controlled 36 blast furnaces, 26 of which were in production.

 The company had to look even further afield for iron ore, particularly when large-scale steel production largely replaced the malleable iron industry in the 1870s.
-Haematite ore was the ideal raw material for pig iron to be used in steel-making and in the 1860s the company took a lease on iron ore deposits on the Earl of Lonsdale’s extensive estates in Cumberland.
+Haematite ore was the ideal raw material for pig iron for use in steel-making and in the 1860s the company took a lease on iron ore deposits on the Earl of Lonsdale’s extensive estates in Cumberland.

-The 1890s saw the firm buy the extensive Haematite reserves of El Cerro del Hierro (the Iron Mountain) in south-west Spain which it continued to exploit until the mid-1900s.
+The 1890s saw the firm buy the major Haematite reserves of El Cerro del Hierro (the Iron Mountain) in south-west Spain which it continued to exploit until the mid-1900s.

 In 1911 William Baird and Company bought the Isle of Raasay Estate in the Western Isles for its ore reservces.
 When the First World War broke out the male population of the island went to fight, preventing the mine from going into production.
 However, from 1916 German prisoners-of-war were made to work in the mine, where the ore was extracted, crushed and calcinated before being loaded onto ships.
 The remains of the mine can still be seen.